InfuseAI/primehub-python-sdk/docs/CLI/jobs.md

 Get a job or list jobs

 Available Commands:
-  cancel               Cnacel a job by id download-artifacts   Download artifacts get                  Get a job by id list                 List jobs
+  cancel               Cancel a job by id download-artifacts   Download artifacts get                  Get a job by id list                 List jobs